 Other gains (losses) primarily reflects the effect of changes in foreign currency exchange rates on transactions that were denominated in currencies other than our functional currencies.
-During the year ended December 31, 2012, these losses primarily relate to the effect of remeasuring our Euro-denominated borrowings into U.S. dollars and the changes in the Euro - U.S. dollar exchange rate between the date of the borrowing and December 31, 2012.
+During the year ended December 31, 2013 and 2012, these gains and losses were primarily related to the effect of remeasuring our borrowings denominated in foreign currencies into U.S. dollars and the changes in exchange rates between the date of the borrowing and December 31, 2013 and 2012.